tensorfreitas/Temporal-Ensembling-for-Semi-Supervised-Learning/README.md

 The training hyperparameters described in the paper are different in both algorithms and for the different datasets:
 - Weight and mean only batch normalization with momentum of 0.999 was used in all layers.
-- The max learning rate was defined as 0.003 except for temporal ensembling in SVNH dataset, where this parameter was set to 0.001.
+- The max learning rate was defined as 0.003 except for temporal ensembling in SVHN dataset, where this parameter was set to 0.001.
-- the value for ![w_max] also varied: in pi-model it was set for 100 for SVNH and CIFAR-10 and 300 for CIFAR-100, while for temporal ensembling it was set to 30.
+- the value for ![w_max] also varied: in pi-model it was set for 100 for SVHN and CIFAR-10 and 300 for CIFAR-100, while for temporal ensembling it was set to 30.
 - The training was done for 300 epochs with batch size of 100.
-- Data augmentation included random flips (except in SVNH) and random translations with a max translation of +/- 2 pixels.
+- Data augmentation included random flips (except in SVHN) and random translations with a max translation of +/- 2 pixels.
-- In CIFAR datasets ZCA normalization was used and in SVNH zero mean and unit variance normalization was used.
+- In CIFAR datasets ZCA normalization was used and in SVHN zero mean and unit variance normalization was used.
-- Adam was used and in SVNH the ![beta2] was set to 0.99 instead of 0.999, since it seemed to avoid gradient explosion.
+- Adam was used and in SVHN the ![beta2] was set to 0.99 instead of 0.999, since it seemed to avoid gradient explosion.

 There are some differences in this repository regarding the paper:
 - The authors claim to completely randomize the batches, which means that can be consecutive batches without labeled inputs.
-In this implementation I set the number of labeled and unlabeled samples to be equal (50+50).
+The authors said that structured batches can be used to improve the results so I tried to force a fixed fraction of labeled and unlabeled samples per batch.
-- The authors tested in CIFAR-10 and CIFAR-100 and with extra support unlabeled dataset for SVNH and CIFAR.
-Currently the implementation only includes SVNH training.
+- The authors tested in CIFAR-10 and CIFAR-100 and with extra support unlabeled dataset for SVHN and CIFAR.
+Currently the implementation only includes SVHN training.
 - Training using with label corruption was tested in the paper, which is not tested in this repository.
 - No information is given in the paper on the validation set.
 In the implementation by default 1000 samples (100 per class) are used as labeled samples, 200 (20 per class) are used for validation.
 This is way more close to real-world scenarios and was done also in Avital et al. paper "Realistic Evaluation of Deep Semi-Supervised Learning Algorithms."
 The remaining training set samples are used as unlabeled samples.
 - A full epoch is considered when all labeled samples are passed by the network (this means that in one epoch not all unlabeled samples are passed in the network).

 **Code Details**

-_train_pi_model.py_ includes the main function for training the ![Pi]-Model on SVNH dataset.
+_train_pi_model.py_ includes the main function for training the ![Pi]-Model on SVHN dataset.
 You can edit some variables described before in the beginning of the main function.
 The default parameters are the described in the paper:

 ```python
 # Editable variables